 Enets (Онаь базаан)

-Enets is a Samoyedic language spoken along the Yenisei River in Krasnoyarsk Krai in Siberia in the Russian Republic.
-The two dialects of Enets - Forest Enets (madu) and Tundra Enets (bai) - with considerable lexical differences between them.
-There are also a few speakers of Karastin Enets, which is a mixture of forest and tundra dialects.
-There are about 70 speakers of Enets altogether: about 10 of the tundra dialect and 60 of the forest dialect, and most of them are middle-aged or elderly.
+Enets is a Samoyedic language spoken along the Yenisei River in Krasnoyarsk Krai in Siberia in the Russian Federation.
+The two dialects of Enets - Forest Enets (Bai) and Tundra Enets (Madu / Somatu) - with considerable lexical differences between them.
+There are also a few speakers of Karastin Enets, which is a mixture of Forest and Tundra dialects.
+There are about 70 speakers of Enets altogether: about 10 of the Tundra dialect and 60 of the Forest dialect, and most of them are middle-aged or elderly.
 They all speak Russian as a second language, and some also speak the languages of neighbouring tribes, such as Nenets, Evenki or Nganasan.

 Enets is closely related to Nganasan and Nenets, was once considered a dialect of Nenets until the mid-20th Century.
 Enets contains many loanwords from Nenets, and also from Dolgan, Evenki and Russian, and there is significant code-switching and mixing between Enets and Russian among Enets speakers.